 Drive progress through practical implementation and testing with industry partners rather than academic report-writing.

 Engage early with leading companies in industries that have critical use-cases to ensure that their needs are met.

 Ensure alignment between carbon and financial accounting to create a harmonized system that accurately measures emissions throughout a full supply chain, avoiding

 leakages over time.

-In addition to the Framework, the foundational building blocks of COMET will provide methods to reliably estimate industrial sector emissions to be considered in the context of national GHG inventory data, providing insights into how State and non-State actors are progressing towards their climate commitments.
+In addition to the Framework, COMET aims to provide methods to reliably estimate industrial sector emissions for consideration in the context of national GHG inventory data.
+These estimates will provide insights into how state and non-state actors are progressing toward their climate commitments.